anebz/cloud/Accreditations/aws_developer_associate.md

   * **Bandwidth** and availability maintained
   * Takes longer than the Rolling deployment
   * If failed deployment, similar to rolling
-* blue/green: Autoscaling group is used for this
+* blue/green: own autoscaling group is used for this, weighted routing policies on Route 53 can be used too.
   * new env created from scratch, another LB.
 The switch is performed at DNS level routing the traffic from the OLD to the NEW when the new environment is ready and healthy.
 Instant complete switch from old to new version
   * slowest deployment method
   * new instances provisioned, new release is installed on the new instance